bianjiang/tweetf0rm/README.md

 ------------
 **Twitter license (or at least the company's position on this) does not allow me redistribute the crawled data (e.g., someone asked the question a while back: https://dev.twitter.com/discussions/8232).**   If you want to get a hand on this dataset (e.g., through collaboration), contact me at <ji0ng.bi0n@gmail.com>.
 But, here is what I have:

-* **Random sample since 2014**: I have been crawling tweets using [GET statuses/sample](https://dev.twitter.com/streaming/reference/get/statuses/sample) since 2014, nonstop... except a few days the server went down...
+* **Random sample since 2014 (update: since 2009)**: I have been crawling tweets using [GET statuses/sample](https://dev.twitter.com/streaming/reference/get/statuses/sample) since 2014, nonstop... except a few days the server went down...
 * **Tweets within US by states**: Using [POST statuses/filter](https://dev.twitter.com/streaming/reference/post/statuses/filter) with a `locations` filter by US states, since 10/16/2016.
 * **Tweets related to HPV**: HPV related tweets using keywords such as “Human Papillomavirus”, “HPV”, “Gardasil” and “Cervarix” with the Twitter [Search API](https://dev.twitter.com/rest/public/search), since 02/2016 (as of today, 2/18/2017, it is still running).
 I do have a similar dataset from 11/2/2015 till 02/2016, but that's from a friend.
 * **Tweets related to transgender**: Tweets collected using keywords related to transgender (e.g., trans*, transmale, etc.) between 01/17/2015 and 05/12/2015; and then user timelines of whom are self-identified as trans.
 This is published here, *"Hicks A, Hogan WR, Rutherford M, Malin B, Xie M, Fellbaum C, Yin Z, Fabbri D, Hanna J, Bian J. Mining Twitter as a First Step toward Assessing the Adequacy of Gender Identification Terms on Intake Forms.
 AMIA Annu Symp Proc.
 2015;2015:611-620.
 PMID: [26958196](https://www.ncbi.nlm.nih.gov/pubmed/26958196)."*
+* **Tweets related to lynch syndrome**: *Bian J, Zhao Y, Salloum RG, Guo Y, Wang M, Prosperi M, Zhang H, Du X, Ramirez-Diaz LJ, He Z, Sun Y. Using Social Media Data to Understand the Impact of Promotional Information on Laypeople’s Discussions: A Case Study of Lynch Syndrome.
+J Med Internet Res 2017;19(12):e414"*
+* **A few other MISC data sets**

 Installation
 ------------